jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.2.3 CentroidVector
+#### 8.2.5 CentroidVector

-Identifes the centroid point of a vector polyline or polygon feature or a group of vector points.
+This can be used to identify the centroid point of a vector polyline or polygon feature or a group of
+vector points.
+The output is a vector shapefile of points.
+For multi-part polyline or polygon features,
+the user can optionally specify whether to identify the centroid of each part.
+The default is to treat
+multi-part features a single entity.

+For raster features, use the `Centroid` tool instead.

+*See Also*:

+`Centroid`, `Medoid`

 *Parameters*: